plackyhacker/plackyhacker.github.io/kernel/race.md

 04 fffff68f`df25a7a8 41414141`41414141     0x41414141`41414141
 ```

 Boom!
 I had triggered the bug and forced a buffer overflow on the stack.
-My next step was to control `rip` with a ROP gadget.
+My next goal was to control `rip` with a ROP gadget.

 ## Controlling RIP